Youth Leadership St. Louis

 Founded in 1989, Youth Leadership St. Louis (YLSL) is an internationally recognized program that informs, connects, prepares and empowers St. Louis area youth to become civic and community leaders.

-Each year, YLSL brings together high school juniors from approximately 30 public, private and parochial schools from across the region, as well as community organizations.
-No other program in St. Louis draws such a large and diverse group of students.
-Each program day immerses the students into a different issue in the region, giving them the opportunity to connect and learn from community leaders, collaborate with their peers and put their leadership skills into action.
+Each year, YLSL brings together high school juniors from public, private, parochial and charter schools from across the region, as well as community organizations.
+Each program day immerses the students into regional issues, giving them the opportunity to connect and learn from community leaders, collaborate with their peers and put their leadership skills into action.

 Who Can Participate